jean-ben-guigui/My-Workout/README.md

 ## Leads for improvment:
 - Higher test coverage.
 - Load the exerciseTableView first without the images and then download the images, so that the tableView appears quickly.
-- Load the images one at a time using a delegate, notifications or reactive programming.
+- Load the images one at a time.
-- Use a collectionView to display images in the DetailExerciseViewController.
+- Use a collectionView to display the images in the DetailExerciseViewController.